Highlights Of The Program

 - Overcoming RPM adoption barriers across reimbursement, patient engagement, and long-term adherence to deliver measurable outcome improvements

-- Integrating AI-driven RPM analytics into clinical workflows while ensuring interoperability, governance, and reduced clinician burden
+- Integrating AI-driven RPM analytics into clinical workflows while ensuring interoperability and governance, and reducing clinician burden

-- Interpreting patient disengagement as a design signal and building monitoring programmes that sustain trust and continuity of care
+- Interpreting patient disengagement as a design signal and building monitoring programs that sustain trust and continuity of care

 - Advancing RPM technologies to convert patient data into timely, actionable interventions while upholding privacy and security